-- The one clear sign of dehumidifier that requires to be replaced is if the dehumidifier requires professional service more than twice a year.
+- The one clear sign of a dehumidifier that requires to be replaced is if the dehumidifier requires professional service more than twice a year.

 - If after all the repair the dehumidifier’s performance remains below par.
 You don’t need a unit consuming power for no good use.

 If your dehumidifier has any of the above re-occurring issues, you will have to invest in a new dehumidifier.
 It may seem like an expensive option but in the long term, it will be the best and cheapest option.